-If this form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering: []
+If this form is a post-effective amendment filed pursuant to Rule $462\,(d)$ under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering: []

-If delivery of this prospectus is expected to be made pursuant to Rule 434, please check the following box: $[\]$
+If delivery of this prospectus is expected to be made pursuant to Rule 434, please check the following box: []

-- (1) Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(c) of Regulation C as of the close of the market on April 9, 2007, based upon the average of the high and low prices for that date. - (2) Includes 5,294,118 common shares issuable upon conversion of convertible notes, 747,829 common shares issuable pursuant to an Allonge and an additional 2,200,000 shares reserved for accrued and anticipated interest and other costs. - (3) Includes 12,271,374 common shares underlying fixed-price warrants and an additional 3,300,000 shares reserved for accrued and anticipated interest and other costs.
+- (1) Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(c) of Regulation C as of the close of the market on August 6, 2007, based upon the average of the high and low prices for that date. - (2) Includes 555,556 common shares issued to the Phillip A Ward Trust (03/04/96), on November 14, 2006. - (3) Includes 314,118 common shares underlying convertible promissory notes. - (4) Includes 1,844,904 common shares underlying fixed-price warrants.